Multi-Agent Coordination via Multi-Level Communication: Sequential Communication

+Then, the agent uses its critic (state-value function) to evaluate the future trajectory and output value \(v_{\tau^t}\).
+The intention value is defined as the average value of \(F\) future trajectories with different sampled order sequences. \textit{Through the critic, we have linked the order and agent performance together.}

-After all the agents have computed their own intention and the corresponding value, they again communicate their intention values to others.
-Then agents would compare and choose the agent with the highest intention value to be the first-mover.
+After all the agents have computed their intentions and the corresponding value, they again communicate their intention values to others.
+Then, agents would compare and choose the agent with the highest intention value to be the first mover.
 The priority of lower-level decision-making follows the same procedure with the upper-level agents fixed.
-Note that some agents are required to communicate intention values with others multiple times until the priority of decision-making is finally determined.
+Note that some agents may communicate intention values with others multiple times until the priority of decision-making is finally determined.